byarbrough/movrasten/README.md

 Development was done with [BelgiumTSC_Training (171.3MBytes)](https://btsd.ethz.ch/shareddata/BelgiumTSC/BelgiumTSC_Training.zip) and [BelgiumTSC_Testing (76.5MBytes)](https://btsd.ethz.ch/shareddata/BelgiumTSC/BelgiumTSC_Testing.zip) from [Belgium Traffic Sign Dataset](https://btsd.ethz.ch/shareddata/), but most images should work.

 ## Run
-To build the Docker image, train a model, convert that model to a 32-bit OpenVINO format, and run a sample inference on `infer/*`, simply call
+To build the Docker image, train a model, convert that model to a 32-bit OpenVINO format, and run a classification on images in `data/infer/*`, simply call
 ```
 make all
 ```